dldc-packages/democrat/README.md

 ### 3. `createElement` signature

-The signature of Democrat's `createElement` is `createElement(Component, props)`.
+The signature of Democrat's `createElement` is `createElement(Component, props, key)`.
 As you can see, unlike the React's one it does not accept `...children` as argument, instead you should pass children as a props.
 This difference mainly exist because of TypeScript since we can't correctly type `...children`.

 ## `useChildren` supported data